Planning Annual Vegetable Crops

 Seed packets and crop information sites list the "days to harvest".
 The days to harvest are an approximation of how many days it will take for your plant to go from a newly sown seed to an edible treat.
 Refer to days to harvest to help plan your harvest dates.
 It is simple as setting the day you'd like to harvest a crop, finding the days to harvest of the particular crop and then counting backwards to determine your sowing date.
 Of course there are many other variables like the weather, irrigation, fertilization, and pests that may accelerate or retard a plants growth but all of those variables are learning opportunities for the gardener(s).

-- Planning and Planting Annual Crops – a PDF summary of the information on this page.
+- Annual Crop Planning for School Garden and Crop Planning Worksheet – a PDF summary of the information on this page.

 - Edible Theme Garden Calendar – an Excel document created for the Central Coast of California which can be modified for your growing conditions.

-- Edible Theme Garden Plans – edible theme seed packet collections.
+- Edible Theme Garden Plans – edible theme seed packet collections and lesson ideas on how to teach crop planning to adults and older students.

 Planning a Fall Harvest